Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 # Step 4: Charts

-Charts are an essential part of Taipy and any Web application.
+Charts are an essential part of Taipy (and of any Web application!).
 A chart is just another visual element with many properties to customize it.

-Here is one of the simplest codes to create a chart:
+Here is one of the simplest code to create a chart:

 ```python
 list_to_display = [100/x for x in range(1, 100)]